ValveSoftware/SteamVR-for-Linux/README.md

     ~/.steam/steam/ubuntu12_32/steam-runtime/run.sh ./my_steamvr_app

 will launch the application in the correct environment.
+See https://github.com/ValveSoftware/steam-runtime for more information about the Steam Runtime.

 ## UNREAL ENGINE